Sitback/drupal-project/README.md

 * Modules (packages of type `drupal-module`) will be placed in `web/modules/contrib/`
 * Theme (packages of type `drupal-theme`) will be placed in `web/themes/contrib/`
 * Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/contrib/`
+* The Presto profile is installed into the profiles directory
 * Creates default writable versions of `settings.php` and `services.yml`.
 * Creates `web/sites/default/files`-directory.
 * Latest version of drush is installed locally for use at `vendor/bin/drush`.